GeneTEK: Low-power, high-performance and scalable FPGA architecture for exact unit-cost edit distance: Results and analysis

 A final difference between both methods is the way in which they adapt to sequences of variable length.
-Illumina sequencing typically produces fixed-length reads, but these can vary after trimming (e.g., removing adapters or low-quality bases), and reads of variable length exceeding \num{300}~nucleotides often originate from platforms like Ion Torrent, PacBio, or Oxford Nanopore.
+Illumina sequencing typically produces fixed-length reads, although these can vary after trimming (e.g., removing adapters or low-quality bases).
 Sequences with variable length are also common in specific analysis goals such as marker gene mapping and homology comparisons.
-The worker-based approach used in \hwname{} copes gracefully with these situations since the workers require a number of cycles that is proportional to the length of the sequences; thus, early-exit speeds-up computation.
-In contrast, coping with early-exit in systolic arrays is more complex: either the solution is propagated cycle-by-cycle until the exit point, wasting time, or complex logic needs to be added in each stage to send the local solution to the output of the array.
+The worker-based approach used in \hwname{} copes gracefully with these situations since the workers require a number of cycles that is proportional to the length of the target sequence.
+In contrast, coping with variable lengths in systolic arrays is more complex: either the solution is propagated cycle-by-cycle until the end of the array, wasting time, or complex logic needs to be added in each stage to stop the propagation and push the local solution directly to the end of the array, where the result is output.

 In summary, our analysis shows that, whereas systolic arrays achieve higher performance for shorter fixed-length sequences, worker-based approaches based on Myers's vectorization scale better to longer sequences and variable lengths.
-This difference in scalability is also observed in the complexity of the designs themselves, with Table~\ref{tab:designTimeAndEnergy} showing the immense difference in synthesis and implementation times for both approaches.
+This difference in read-length scalability is also observed in the complexity of the designs themselves, with Table~\ref{tab:designTimeAndEnergy} showing the immense difference in synthesis and implementation times for both approaches.